opnfv/snaps/docs/how-to-use/LibraryUsage.rst

       -  is\_public - flag that denotes whether or not other projects can access image (default=True)
       -  metadata - freeform dict() for special metadata (optional)
+                  - freeform dict() for values of basic elements (e.g. ram, vcpu, disk, etc) could be added.
+                    As result the hard coded values of those elements will be overwritten by the new ones (optional)

 .. code:: python